Ramesh-Giri/login_get_it/README.md

 Simple flutter authentication appliation,  that uses google_sign_in, flirebase auth, firebase email sigin, and getIt.

-Focused on Get_It and optimized login service usinf firebase, insted of UI
+Focused on Get_It , basic unit testing, optimized login service using firebase, instead of UI

 Android || IOS